HowToDoInJava

 }

-Now there are two properties files in “resources” folder in web application.
+Note that there are two properties files in “/resources” folder in the web application.
 (Files should be in classpath in runtime).

-Now test if we are able to load locale specific properties.
+Now test if we can load locale-specific properties.

 import org.springframework.context.ApplicationContext;